whitgroves/pokegold-remix/README.md

 That said, if you'd like to play Crystal Legacy with the remixed types, you can can clone both repos and use easy_edit to migrate the typechart, movepool, and pokemon to their codebase, then build your own revision of CL (although this will remove all of their stat and learnset changes).

 ## What's *easy_edit*?
-While working on BR I developed a script to convert type, move, and pokemon data from assembly to csv and back again for easier editing.
+While working on Blue Remix I developed a script to convert type, move, and pokemon data from assembly to csv and back again for easier editing.

 The version here should be compatible with any gen 2 disassembly and only relies on the python3 standard library, so feel free to use it for your own projects.